jbock-java/jbock/SPAGHETTI.md

 * No multi-valued options.
 Workaround: *Repeatable* options or params.
 * No bsd-style flags as in `tar xzf`, use `tar -x -z -f` instead
 * Mnemonics are limited to a single character.
-* Cannot distinguish between attached or detached option shape.
+* Cannot distinguish between attached or detached optionEnum shape.
 Both are always allowed and equivalent.

 ### Gradle config